Kvikku/IntuneAssignments/README.md

 - All Users and All Devices for policy deployment
 - Update Description property for applications
 - Update Description property for compliance policies
+- View and delete assignments for applications
+-

 ## Community feature requests